-In a short period of time, Nathan has accomplished competing at a FINA World Championships at age 14, and winning a gold medal at his first FINA Diving World Series event with synchro partner Meghan Benfeito.
+In a short period of time and despite and initial fear of heights, Zsombor-Murray has accomplished competing at a FINA World Championships at age 14 and winning a gold medal at his first FINA Diving World Series event with mixed synchro partner Meghan Benfeito.

-More recently, Nathan won a silver medal alongside Olympian Vincent Riendeau at the 2019 Pan American Games in Lima and the 2019 FINA Diving Grand Prix in Calgary.
+More recently, he won a silver medal alongside Olympian Vincent Riendeau at the 2019 Pan American Games in Lima and the 2019 FINA Diving Grand Prix in Calgary in their first season together.
+Riendeau is also from Pointe-Claire and they have known each other since they were kids.

 Gold medal at 2018 FINA Diving World Series Montreal with Benfeito